cwendorf/EASI/B-BasicExamples/BETWEEN_SUBJECTS_EXAMPLE.md

 ### Analyses of a Group Contrast

-This section produces output that is equivalent to analyses involving multiple levels of a factor.
+This section produces analyses that are equivalent to analyses involving multiple levels of a factor.

 #### Confidence Interval for Combined Levels